APONVIE as the Foundation of a Multimodal Regimen for Patients at Medium-to-High Risk of Postoperative Nausea and Vomiting (PONV)

 Aprepitant versus multimodal prophylaxis in the prevention of nausea and vomiting following extended-release epidural morphine.
 Published in Pain Practice.

 References: 1.
-Gan TJ, Belani KG, Bergese S, et al. Fourth consensus guidelines for the management of postoperative nausea and vomiting.
+Gan TJ, Jin Z, Ayad S, et al. Fifth Consensus Guidelines for the Management of Postoperative Nausea and Vomiting: Executive Summary.
 Anesth Analg.
-2020;131(2):411-448. doi:10.1213/ane.0000000000004833.
-2. APONVIE [package insert].
-San Diego, CA: Heron Therapeutics Inc; 2022.
-3. Vallejo MC, Phelps AL, Ibinson JW, et al. Aprepitant plus ondansetron compared with ondansetron alone in reducing postoperative nausea and vomiting in ambulatory patients undergoing plastic surgery.
+2025 Nov 14.
+Online ahead of print. doi:10.1213/ANE.0000000000007816.
+2. Vallejo MC, Phelps AL, Ibinson JW, et al. Aprepitant plus ondansetron compared with ondansetron alone in reducing postoperative nausea and vomiting in ambulatory patients undergoing plastic surgery.
 Plast Reconstr Surg.
 2012;129(2):519-526. doi:10.1097/PRS.0b013e31822b6932.
-4. Dilorio TM, Sharkey PF, Hewitt AM, Parvizi J. Antiemesis after total joint arthroplasty: does a single preoperative dose of aprepitant reduce nausea and vomiting?
+3. Dilorio TM, Sharkey PF, Hewitt AM, Parvizi J. Antiemesis after total joint arthroplasty: does a single preoperative dose of aprepitant reduce nausea and vomiting?
 Clin Orthop Relat Res.
 2010;468(9):2405-2409. doi:10.1007/s11999-010-1357-x.
-5. Habib AS, Keifer JC, Borel CO, White WD, Gan TJ.
+4. Habib AS, Keifer JC, Borel CO, White WD, Gan TJ.
 A comparison of the combination of aprepitant and dexamethasone versus the combination of ondansetron and dexamethasone for the prevention of postoperative nausea and vomiting in patients undergoing craniotomy.
 Anesth Analg.
 2011;112(4):813-818. doi:10.1213/ANE.0b013e3181ff47e2.
-6. Kaur U, Sharma VK, Sidhu JS.
+5. Kaur U, Sharma VK, Sidhu JS.
 A comparison of aprepitant and ondansetron in prophylaxis of postoperative nausea and vomiting in laparoscopic cholecystectomy.
 Sch J App Med Sci.
 2014;2(3B):1020-1027.
-7. Trimas SJ, Trimas MD.
+6. Trimas SJ, Trimas MD.
 Use of aprepitant and factors associated with incidence of postoperative nausea and vomiting in patients undergoing facial plastic surgery.
 JAMA Facial Plast Surg.
 2015;17(4):251-255. doi:10.1001/jamafacial.2015.0307.
-8. Hartrick CT, Tang YS, Hunstad D, et al. Aprepitant vs. multimodal prophylaxis in the prevention of nausea and vomiting following extended-release epidural morphine.
+7. Hartrick CT, Tang YS, Hunstad D, et al. Aprepitant vs. multimodal prophylaxis in the prevention of nausea and vomiting following extended-release epidural morphine.
 Pain Pract.
 2010;10(3):245-248. doi:10.1111/j.1533-2500.2010.00364.x.

-[+] Expand@!
+[+] Expand

-Important Safety Information!
+Important Safety Information

 Contraindications